 6. APPLICATION OF NATIONAL CONSTITUTION AND BYLAWS: This Chapter accepts and agrees that the Chapter Bylaws shall conform to any mandatory requirements stipulated in the Constitution and Bylaws of FMCA.

-A. The Nominating Committee shall consist of not less than three (3) Chapter members in good standing, nominated and elected yearly by the Chapter membership.
+A. The Nominating Committee shall consist of not less than three (3) Chapter members, in good standing, nominated and elected in even numbered years for a two year term, by the Chapter membership.

 B. Election of an individual to the Nominating Committee shall not prohibit that person from being nominated for elected office.

 A. To select one of its members as Nominating Committee Chairperson.